 Getting the most out of parent's evenings

-So you’ve been to a meeting with your child’s teacher and you’ve got an overview of how your child is progressing.
-But what do you do next to help?
+So you’ve been to a meeting with your child’s teacher and have an overview of how your child is progressing... but what do you do next to help?

-- Discuss with your child what the teacher said, they may already be aware of what they need to work on but if they don’t, talk about it.
-Set a goal together of something they would like to achieve by the end of next term and make a plan on how to get there.
+1. Discuss what the teacher said with your child.
+They may already be aware of what they need to work on, but if they don’t, talk about it.
+Set a goal together of something they would like to achieve by the end of next term and make a plan of how to get there.

-For example: You’re told they give up every time they have to learn something new, especially times tables.
-The goal you come up with together is to have a can-do attitude.
-Steps to getting there could be taking a new set of tables and learning them in small batches.
-Praise them for the ones they have got right alongside highlighting when they are being positive towards their learning so they know what kind of attitude is expected.
+For example, you’re told they give up easily when they’re learning something new – especially times tables!
+Could you set a goal for them to have a ‘can-do’ attitude?
+Steps to getting there could be learning new sets of times tables in small batches.
+Praise them for the ones they get right and acknowledge when they have a positive learning attitude.

-- If you’ve set any goals with the teacher, then plan a time to review these.
-Depending on how the teacher likes to work this could be an email, call or face to face catch up 6-8 weeks after the initial meeting.
+2. If you’ve set any goals with your child’s teacher, plan in time to review these.
+Depending on how the teacher likes to work, this could be an email, a call, or a face-to face catch up 6–8 weeks after the initial meeting.
 Review how things are going and make changes if needed.

 Explore Learning has over 144 award-winning maths and English tuition centres nationwide.
 Get in touch today by calling 03301243806 to discuss your child’s educational needs and book a free trial.
 Alternatively, visit explorelearning.co.uk to find your nearest centre.

 Since 2001 our award-winning maths and English tuition has supported over 200,000 children aged four to 14 excel academically, reach their potential and achieve the best possible results.
 But more than that, we are unwavering in our mission to develop a generation of Fearless Learners.

 We’ve answered these commonly asked questions to help you feel confident helping your child at home.